hhu-rapp/rapp-tool/README.md

 # RAPP GUI Package

 The **responsible academic performance prediction** (RAPP) GUI is a tool to **train, save, load** and **evaluate Machine Learning models** on **any SQLite database**.
-Users can load a database, query custom SQL queries and use the resulting database as training/test data for the implemented Machine Learning pipeline.
+Users can load a database or a `.csv` file, query custom SQL queries and use the resulting database as training/test data for the implemented Machine Learning pipeline.

 For the specific use case of predicting students' performance data from the Heinrich Heine University, this package provides SQL templates that leverages the complexity of feature engineering away from the user.